OutSystems/docs-odc/src/eap/infrastructure-architecture.md

 In Project Neo, the **Runtime** is independent of the Platform and comprises multiple **stages**, each independent of the other, that serve to host and run the deployed applications.
 The default Runtime setup is a Development stage, a Test stage, and a Production stage.
 Staging lets multiple teams deliver independently and in parallel, a foundational part of the **continuous integration** approach to software development.

 The following diagram shows the high-level architecture of the Runtime.
-This diagram represents the Production stage with users connecting.
+It represents the Production stage with users connecting.

 ![Runtime](images/infrastructure-architecture-runtime.png)